 By 2pm we were headed for Wellman’s Divide, where we then followed the arrow towards Mount Jacinto Peak, 4 miles.
 The views the entire way were beautiful, the ferns surprisingly lush and after a dozen switchbacks or so, we arrived to a sign that pointed .3 miles to San Jacinto Peak!

-At this point, all clear trails are moot.
-You basically scramble your way to the top, taking the safest and clearest path that your eye can find.
+At this point, all clear trails were moot.
+We scrambled our way towards the top, taking the safest and clearest path that our eyes could find.
 If you take the route that we took (we went up more towards the right) you will pass an old stone cabin.
-This cabin is free for campers and nomads alike, it has 2 bunk beds and is maintained by none other than those who decide to stay in it.
+This cabin is free for campers and nomads alike, it has 2 bunk beds, an emergency food + first aid supply and is maintained by none other than those who decide to stay in it.
 Very Into The Wild.

 As the rocks began to grow larger and the trees fewer, we knew we were nearing our destination.
 Just a few steps more and there she was, the victory sign that read “Mount Jacinto Peak: Elevation 10,834.”
 We made it… twice!
 Photos from 2013 and 2018 respectively, below: